PsuAstro528/TLTDemo-start/README.md

 <a id="run-tests"></a>
 ### Test your code

-- Make sure you've save all your changes (including adding any new files you created)
+- Make sure you've saved all your changes (including adding any new files you created)
 - It's best to check that your code passes the tests for each exercise as you go.
 In a separate test notebook like [Self-check.ipynb](https://github.com/PsuAstro528/TLTDemo-start/blob/main/Self-check.ipynb):

 ```julia